WesleyYDS/WesleyYDS/README.md

 ## 🐱‍👤 Who am I?

 - 🔭 I’m currently working on Ludapium, a mobile game about bees! 🐝
-- 🌱 I’m currently learning new skills on C# and Unity, mainly.
+- 🌱 I’m currently learning and working on new skills on Java, C# and Unity, mainly.
-- ⚡ Fun fact: I work at IBM!
+- ⚡ Fun fact: I work at BRQ!

 ---